Turnover (film)

-Turnover is an American independent comedy-drama film written and directed by Linda Palmer and starring Paul Guilfoyle as a cafe owner who leaves his disgruntled manager (played by Riker Lynch) in charge of the business.
-The film was premiered at the 2019 Idyllwild International Festival of Cinema and lated was released by Indie Rights.
+Turnover is a 2019 American independent comedy-drama film written and directed by Linda Palmer and starring Paul Guilfoyle as a cafe owner who leaves his disgruntled manager (played by Riker Lynch) in charge of the business.
+The film was premiered at the 2019 Idyllwild International Festival of Cinema and later was released by Indie Rights.

 Turnover received positive reviews from critics.
 On review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on 14 reviews.
 It received Best Feature Award at the Idyllwild International Festival of Cinema, Best Comedic Feature at the Manhattan Film Festival and more than 20 other awards and nominations at the independent festivals.